qaleb2/c4lb33digital/src/data/about.md

 # Current Goals
 - I am currently trying hard to find a full time job during Quantitative Tightening.
-- I am also working on a Boston Blue Bike data analysis project to figure out how I can incorporate biking into my daily routine
+- I am also working on a Boston Blue Bike data analysis project to figure out when the Griggs Street bike station will have availability so I can incorporate biking into my daily routine optimally.
+Currently, whenever I leave the house the bike station always has no bikes.
+- I am also working on a trading bot that implements pairs trading with the TD Ameritrade API

 # Some Background about me

 - I was born in San Francisco in 1999, and grew up in China from 2000 till 2012.
 So I spent roughly half my life in China and half in the US.